MrHammer117/SE3540_FA2021_A05_G01/README.md

 **Evan Yonut**: Worked on the UpperBonusFullHouseYahtzee.cpp file.
 This file does the tests for upper bonus, Full house, and Yahtzee.

 **Adrian**: DiceTest.cpp, checkSort was added to Dice.cpp to check whether or not the function was properly sorted.
-Also did the CMake file and the building on Gitlab
+Also did the CMake file and the building on Gitlab (yml).

 **Michael**: FourandThreeofaKind.cpp, also wrote the second half of the README, and did some changes in Game.cpp.